core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

    Note that the payload of the plain CoAP request (if any) is not self-delimiting, and thus hash functions are limited to non-malleable ones.

-3. The client derives the Pairwise Sender Key K as defined in Section 2.3.1 of {{I-D.ietf-core-oscore-groupcomm}}, with the following differences:
+3. The client derives the Pairwise Sender Key K as defined in {{Section 2.3.1 of I-D.ietf-core-oscore-groupcomm}}, with the following differences:

    * The Sender Key of the Deterministic Client is used as first argument of the HKDF.